-Amazon associates also known as the amazon affiliate program, is one of the biggest and most popular affiliate programs.
+Amazon associates also known as the amazon affiliate program is one of the biggest and most popular affiliate programs.
 They have close to 1 million active associates from all over the globe.

-Amazon has the largest database of products as well as global buyer, so getting results becomes relatively easy.
+Amazon has the largest database of products as well as global buyers, so getting results becomes relatively easy.
 You can start using Amazon associates in less than 30 minutes.
 You have to get any approval, and once you finish signing up, you can start promoting their products.

 Different affiliate marketplaces